-To prevent summer learning loss, we partner with out-of-school summer centers to add tools to retain and improve literacy skills for students in kindergarten through 3rd grade.
+To prevent summer learning loss, we are partnered with out-of-school summer centers to add tools to retain and improve literacy skills for kindergarten through 3rd graders.

 Sometimes, kids don’t have the resources at home to keep exercising their brains over the summer months.
 When kids go through a whole summer without “flexing” their brains and practicing lessons and skills, they could begin to fall behind in their education.
 Students who cannot read at grade level by 3rd grade are 13 times more likely to drop out of high school.